kgateway-dev/kgateway/docs/content/installation/preparation.md

 ## Licensing

 You must provide the license key during the installation process.
-When you install Gloo Edge, a Kubernetes secret is created to store the license key.

 1. [Contact an account representative to get a Gloo Edge license key](https://www.solo.io/company/talk-to-an-expert/). {{% notice tip %}}You can also request a [trial license key](https://www.solo.io/products/gloo/#enterprise-trial) instead.
 Note that each trial license key is typically valid for **30 days**.
 When the license key expires, you can request a new license key by contacting your account representative or filling out [this form](https://lp.solo.io/request-trial).
 For more information, see [Updating Enterprise Licenses]({{< versioned_link_path fromRoot="/operations/updating_license/" >}}).{{% /notice %}}
 2. Decide how you want to provide your license keys during installation.
    * **Provide license key directly**: When you install Gloo Edge, you can provide the license key string directly as the value for the `license_key` field in your Helm values file, or provide the `--license-key` flag in your `glooctl install` command.
+A Kubernetes secret is created for you to store the license key.
    * **Provide license key in a secret**: You can specify your license key by creating a secret before you install Gloo Edge.
-     1. Create a secret with your license keys in the `gloo-system` namespace of your management cluster.
+     1. Create a secret with your license key in the `gloo-system` namespace of your management cluster.
         ```yaml
         cat << EOF | kubectl apply -n gloo-system -f -
         apiVersion: v1